al3xandr3/al3xandr3.github.io/_posts/2010-03-16-ab-testing-future.md

 layout: post
 title: AB testing tools in the Future
 categories:
+  - data
   - abtesting
-- data
+  - idea
-intro: "\n\
-  A view on AB testing tools of the future.\n"
+intro: "A view on AB testing tools of the future."
 ---